deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 Please refer to the following table for detailed information on the number of labeled data and examples in the dataset:

-#### Spoofing Images
+#### Spoof Images, Training Set

-1) Training Subset, live/spoof labels and categorization information are given:
+Training Subset, live/spoof labels and categorization information are given:

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/faswild_train_dataset.png" width="1024"/>
 </div>

+#### Spoof Images, Dev and Test Sets

-2) Dev and Test Subsets, where dev set is used to select the threshold.
+Dev and Test Subsets, where dev set is used to select the threshold.

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/faswild_devtest_dataset.png" width="1024"/>
 </div>

-#### Live Images:
+#### Live Images

-There're 205,146 live images in training dataset, and 51,299/273,126 images in dev and test datasets respectively.
+There're 205,146 live images in training set, and 51,299/273,126 images in dev and test sets respectively.

 ## Baselines